StudyFrenchSpanish

 For Canadian citizenship, a candidate must take the below 2 sections (55 minutes):

-You can get a maximum of 50 more points valid for two years from the date of the test result.
+You can get a maximum of 50 more points, valid for two years from the test result date.

 2. TEF Quebec